ECGS Workshop 2012: Earthquake Source Physics on Various Scales

 Venue

-The conference will be held in close proximitiy to the center of Luxembourg City, the cosmopolitan capital of the Grand Duchy of Luxembourg and human-sized city.
+The conference was held in close proximity to the center of Luxembourg City, the cosmopolitan capital of the Grand Duchy of Luxembourg.

 Luxembourg was a fortress city with reputation to be unseizable, strategically located between the French Kingdom and the German Empire.
 It was one of the major strongholds in Europe from the 16th Century through its dismantlement in 1867.